shipyardapp/Shipyard-Documentation/docs/blueprint-library/slack.md

 `The server responded with: {'ok': False, 'error': 'channel_not_found'}`

-When this error occurs, Shipyard can't find the channel you're trying to send a message to.
+When this error occurs, Slack can't find the channel you're trying to send a message to.
 There are a few reasons why this error might occur:
 1. You have a typo in your channel, as entered into Shipyard.
+2. If the Destination Type is set to DM, you may have a typo in your Users to Notify field.
-2. You have not invited your app to the channel, so it can't find it.
+3. You have not invited your app to the channel, so it can't find it.
-3. The channel legitimately doesn't exist in your workspace's Slack.
+4. The channel legitimately doesn't exist in your workspace's Slack.

 ### User Does Not Exist